FOR WHEN you need us most

 Septic truck performing an emergency septic repair on a commercial property

-Here For The Unexpected: Fast & Reliable Emergency Septic Repair
+Fast & Reliable Emergency Septic Service in Rochester, MN

 Manthei Septic Tank Service provides expert and timely emergency septic repair across Southeast Minnesota, including communities in and around Rochester, MN.
 Our team knows how frustrating and stressful it can be to deal with a faulty septic system, which is why our crew is on standby 24/7 for when the unexpected hits.
 Whether you’re facing leaks, backups, foul odors, or pooling water, you can count on us for professional, prompt, and effective service.